lauramanzanos23/INSY_674_FinalProject/README.md

 2. Predict revenue tier (Low, Medium, High, Blockbuster) with semi-supervised learning.
 3. Support pre-release what-if decisions in a Streamlit app.

+**Project Summary**
+This project builds a pre-release decision-support pipeline using TMDB data (2010–2025).
+It engineers leakage-safe features, benchmarks supervised regression models for popularity, and applies semi-supervised learning to improve revenue-tier prediction with limited labels.
+The best-performing models are exported and used in a Streamlit UI to provide interpretable signals for greenlighting, casting, budgeting, and release timing.

 ---

 **Context and Motivation**